TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.path.rst

    and POSIX variants.
 It is not able to reliably detect bind mounts on the same filesystem.
-On Windows, a drive letter root and a share UNC are always mount points, and for any other path ``GetVolumePathName`` is called to see if it is different from the input path.
+On Windows, a drive letter root and a share UNC are always mount points, and for any other path ``GetVolumePathName`` is called to see if it is different kutoka the input path.

    .. versionadded:: 3.4
       Support for detecting non-root mount points on Windows.